Europe is a hive of strike action right now, with many employees unhappy that sky-high inflation has not been matched by higher wages.

 From 27 February to 13 April, they have called for a series of 24-hour walkouts every Monday, Tuesday and Thursday.

 Swissport Handling provides services at Madrid-Barajas, Barcelona-El Prat, Reus, Alicante, Valencia, Murcia, Málaga, Almería, Salamanca, Valladolid, Burgos, Logroño, Zaragoza, Huesca, Lanzarote, Gran Canaria and Tenerife Sur airports.

 Unions will have to provide minimum services, as is required by Spanish law, so it isn’t yet clear what impact the strikes will have on passengers.

-Unions across France have been in an ongoing battle against plans to increase the legal retirement age from 62 to 64.
+Unions across France have been in an ongoing battle against an increase in the legal retirement age from 62 to 64.